JohnWickham/Postmark/README.md

 Each post folder is named with the unique slug of the post; the HTML file is named `index.html`; attachment files are left untouched inside the post folder.
 This allows the content directory to be served statically with no additional work.

+If a Markdown document is added directly to the watched content directory without a containing post folder, Postmark will automatically create a post folder for it and move the document inside.

+## Document Parsing

+### Generating fragments

+By default, Postmark generates fully-formed HTML documents for posts, including `<html>`, `<title>`, and `<body>` tags.
+This may be undesirable when generated content is not served statically.
+For example, incorporating generated markup into a templating system may result in duplicate document tags or page elements, like the article’s title.

+Instead, Postmark can [generate HTML fragments](#using-postmark) that contain only markup for the body content of the article, ommitting the first heading element.
+Note that these files should not be served directly to browsers, as they won’t contain fully-formed HTML documents.

+### Metadata

 ## SQLite Database

 Postmark maintains a SQLite database of articles it has processed.
 This allows other applications to provide options for browsing content that are more robust than static serving.
 To specify a database file, see [Using Postmark](#using-postmark).